 In the past year here in Aotearoa, the climate crisis has become increasingly self-evident.

 In early 2023, Cyclone Hale smashed the Coromandel, and the deadly Auckland Anniversary Day storm caused widespread damage that you can still see today.
-Then close on its heels came Cyclone Gabrielle, which proved to be our deadliest cyclone since 1968 – and the costliest tropical cyclone to ever hit the Southern Hemisphere.
+Then, close on its heels came Cyclone Gabrielle, which proved to be our deadliest cyclone since 1968 – and the costliest tropical cyclone to ever hit the Southern Hemisphere.

 As predicted, climate-driven weather events are becoming more frequent and more extreme, and that’s in large part driven by burning fossil fuels.
 The world has to stop burning oil and gas, not start looking for more.

-The great risk of oil spills
+The risk of oil spills with oil and gas exploration

 In 2010, BP’s disastrous Deepwater Horizon blowout in the Gulf of Mexico focused the world’s attention on the devastating environmental and economic consequences of a deep sea oil drilling disaster.